Memphis, Tennessee: 2010 census

-2010

 As of the 2010 United States census, there were 652,078 people and 245,836 households in the city.
 The population density was 2,327.4 people per sq mi (898.6/km^{2}).
 There were 271,552 housing units at an average density of 972.2 /sqmi.
 The racial makeup of the city was 63.33% African American, 29.39% White, 1.46% Asian American, 1.57% Native American, 0.04% Pacific Islander, 1.45% from other races, and 1.04% from two or more races.
 Hispanic or Latino people of any race were 6.49% of the population.

 The median income for a household in the city was $32,285, and the median income for a family was $37,767.
 Males had a median income of $31,236 versus $25,183 for females.
 The per capita income for the city was $17,838.
 About 17.2% of families and 20.6% of the population were below the poverty line, including 30.1% of those under age 18, and 15.4% of those age 65 or over.
 In 2011, the U.S. Census Bureau ranked the Memphis area as the poorest large metro area in the country.
 Jeff Wallace of the University of Memphis noted that the problem was related to decades of segregation in government and schools.
 He said that it was a low-cost job market, but other places in the world could offer cheaper labor, and the workforce was undereducated for today's challenges.

 The Memphis Metropolitan Statistical Area (MSA), the 42nd largest in the United States, has a 2010 population of 1,316,100 and includes the Tennessee counties of Shelby, Tipton and Fayette; as well as the northern Mississippi counties of DeSoto, Marshall, Tate, and Tunica; and Crittenden County, Arkansas, all part of the Mississippi Delta.

 The total metropolitan area has a higher proportion of whites and a higher per capita income than the population in the city.
 The 2010 census shows that the Memphis metro area is close to a majority-minority population:

 the white population is 47.9 percent of the eight-county area's 1,316,100 residents.
 The non-Hispanic white population, a designation frequently used in census reports, was 46.2 percent of the total.
 The African American percentage was 45.7.
 For several decades, the Memphis metro area has had the highest percentage of black population among the nation's large metropolitan areas.
 The area has seemed on a path to become the nation's first metro area of one million or more with a majority black population.

-In a reverse trend of the Great Migration, numerous African Americans and other minorities have moved into DeSoto County, and blacks have followed suburban trends, moving into the suburbs of Shelby County.

 The top countries of origin for Memphis' immigrants in 2015 were Mexico, India, China, Honduras and Vietnam.